 Building one into the design of your smaller kitchen is definitely worth considering – it can be a very efficient use of space.

-Essentially, a small larder has exactly the same footprint as a base cabinet, so takes up no more floorspace.
-But it has the potential to run from floor to ceiling.
+Essentially, a small larder has exactly the same footprint as a base cabinet, It takes up no more floorspace, but it has the potential to run from floor to ceiling.

 This Blum Spacetower is a modern take on a larder is only 60cm wide, but really maximises the space.